Yfedorov25/aws-services-security-automation/README.md

 ## Contributing

-If you would like to contribute to this project, please fork the repository and submit a pull request.
+I welcome contributions to this repository.
+If you have suggestions or improvements, please submit a pull request or open an issue.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.